devops-surya/devops-training/Fast_Track_April_2022/Ansible/Ansible.md

 ```

 ## 3. ANSIBLE ROLES:
-* ANsible roles are the best way of reusing the playbooks :
+* Ansible roles are the best way of reusing the playbooks :
  We need to understand about the ansible-galaxy [REFER HERE](https://galaxy.ansible.com/)

 ## Jinja template